BND Hamburger Icon

 6. Ignoring GDPR considerations

-When the European Union’s General Data Protection Regulation (GDPR) took effect in late May of 2018, the world of email marketing changed.
+When the European Union’s General Data Protection Regulation (GDPR) took effect in May 2018, the world of email marketing changed.
 To comply with the GDPR, businesses must show proof that customers have opted to receive emails from them.
 These regulations don’t directly apply to emails sent to those in the U.S., but adding an opt-in feature to your email list is a good idea regardless of where your recipients reside.

 “Perhaps more to the point, even where not illegal under actual law in the U.S., such email is seen as spam by most people and all email inbox providers, meaning that you will be subject to the ‘law of the spam filter,’ which will penalize all email that you send, not just marketing email,” said Anne P. Mitchell, an internet law and policy attorney and CEO of the Institute for Social Internet Public Policy.